yashaylani7/Movie-Library-System/README.md

 (Replace `YOUR_API_KEY` and `YOUR_ACCESS_TOKEN` with your actual API key and access token.)
 5. Start the development server using `npm run dev`

+Note: site will not work unless you add API KEY and ACCESS TOKEN
 ## Usage
 Open [http://localhost:5173](http://localhost:5173) to view the app in your browser.